Perfumer Jean Kerléo

 1000 is the superlative woody floral, and it’s a richly animalic one.
 The animalism is set deep into the perfume.
 It adds complexity and gives the perfume presence.
 Vintage 1000 is famously packed with civet and a complex musk accord.
 This gives a plush, buttery feel to the rose, jasmine and sandalwood and creates a notable sibling resemblance to Joy.
 1000 might have been composed more than 40 years after Joy, but it is classical to its teeth and doesn’t read as substantially more modern than Joy.
 1000’s creates a detailed, deliberate impression by overlapping distinct tones within the floral and woody accords and then folding in green notes and balsams.
 Vetiver lends structure and sandalwood provides flesh.
 Rose’s curvaceousness is balanced by violet’s long shadow and osmanthus’s fruity leather.
 And then the whole package is finished with moss and goosed with aldehydes.

 1000 is more upright than uptight, more toned than starched.
 Some perfumes shout, some whisper seductively.
 1000 simply speaks very clearly as if it intends to be heard whether the listener catches the meaning or not.
 Despite others’ characterizations of 1000 as old-fashioned, I find it enigmatic.
 I think the ‘Is it a floral?
 Is it a chypre?’ question 40 years later reflects 1000’s wonderfully baffling nature and Jean Kerléo’s prowess with the genre.

-(images: Jean Shrimpton and an unknown guy who knows how to rock a hat)
+(images: Jean Shrimpton and a guy who knows how to rock a floral garland)